approvals/ApprovalTests.cpp/doc/TestingCombinations.md

 You have a function that takes, for example, 3 parameters, and you want to test its behaviour with a bunch of different values for each of those parameters.

+If you have only one parameter that you want to vary, check out [How to Test a Variety of Values for One Input](/doc/how_tos/TestAVarietyOfValues.md#top).

 ## Steps

 1. Copy this starter text, and adjust for the number of inputs that you have.